TheOnAndOnlyZenomat/simplehome/README.md

 * toogle the rss feed with a button (the "rss" text under the image)
 * switch between light and dark theme with a button (the "theme" text ontop of the image)
 * dynamic light or darkmode depending on time (8am to 8pm is lightmode, 8pm to 8am darkmode)
 * specify the number of articles to render.
-To do this change `articlecount =` to the desired number or set it to `'all'` to render all articles
+To do this, change `articlecount =` on line 76 to the desired number or set it to `'all'` to render all articles

 Also: The code for showing a clock,the weather and performing a search is there, but not implemented, because of the simplicity <br>